FansDB/docs/docs/guides/scraping-scenes-via-fansdb.md

 Scan task and its options are applied when the content is being added to the database the first time.

-Generate task and its options are applied when you want to generate additional things for content that is already in your database.
+Generate task and its options are applied when you want to generate additional things for content that are already in your database.

 ### Configure FansDB endpoint